 Arrival in Kenilworth

 After coming to Kenilworth, he indeed found work in Coventry.
 On the 1939 register, he was recorded as being employed as a Motor Car Bodymaker.
 But WW2 was looming, and in February 1940, then aged 22, he was summoned to Coventry for a medical and was passed ‘Grade 1’.
 Because of his reserved occupation, he was not immediatly called-up, and was put into the reserve.
-Three months later, following the Dunkirk evacuation, invasion of the UK was a strong possibility, and most of the armed forces were in southern England awaiting the enemy, but the luckily the invasion never happened.
+Three months later, following the Dunkirk evacuation, the UK braced itself for a possible invasion, and most of the armed forces were in southern England awaiting the enemy – but luckily it never happened.
 In early 1942, Horace married Daisy Gould, and their first home together was in High Street.
-But within a year, in January 1943, Horace was called-up into the Royal Marines.
-Something big was in the planning……..
+But within a year, in January 1943, Horace was finally called-up into the Royal Marines.
+Something big was about to happen……..

 D-Day – Normandy Invasion